 1. Fair Housing Act (FHA)

-They aren’t allowed to charge you a pet deposit or a cleaning fee, but you are responsible for paying for any damages caused to the property by your ESA.
+Landlords aren’t allowed to charge you a pet deposit, pet rent, or a pet cleaning fee, but you are responsible for paying for any damages caused to the property by your ESA.

 You have to submit a written request and show your ESA letter to the housing provider in order to get these benefits.
 In most cases, your request will be approved without any problems.
 However, landlords have the right to reject it if:

-These are very unlikely scenarios, and it can be difficult for landlords to prove them.
-As long as you have an ESA letter and your pet is well-behaved, you won’t have any problems at all.
+These are very unlikely scenarios, though, and as long as you have an ESA letter and your pet is well-behaved, you won’t have any problems receiving accommodations.

 2. Americans with Disabilities Act (ADA)

 The ADA allows service animals to go wherever they want with their handlers.
-Public schools, universities, public accommodations, and commercial facilities are all legally required to allow service animals wherever people are allowed to go.
+Public schools, universities, workplaces, public transportation services, and commercial facilities are all legally required to allow service animals to accompany their owner.

 Service animals must always be under the control of their owner through the use of a leash, harness, or their owner’s voice.
 The animal could be removed from the premises if it disturbs other animals or people and the owner fails to keep them under control.